Ferocactus wislizeni: Ecology

 The flowers are pollinated by cactus bees (Lithurge spp.).
-Mule deer, birds, and javelina eat the fruit.
+Mule deer, birds, Antelope Ground Squirrels and javelina eat the fruit.
 The birds especially like the seeds.
 The people of the Sonoran Desert use the fruit for candy and jelly.
 The Seri and O'odham eat the flowers and use the fruit, which is sour, as emergency food.
 Tradition says that the barrel cactus is a source of water for people lost without water in the desert.
 There are records of the southwestern Native Americans using it for that purpose, but the water contains oxalic acid and is likely to cause diarrhea if ingested on an empty stomach.

 The skin thickens with age, making older cacti more fire resistant.
 Even so, average mortality due to fire is 50 to 67 percent within the first two years following fire.

 In urban areas, the Fishhook Barrel is valued as an ornamental plant.
 It is drought tolerant and good for xeriscaping, and it is also a low-maintenance full-sun plant.